Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L02_App_Designer.md

 2. Select **Entities**.

 3. Select the **Account** entity.
-The Account will be added to the Application
+The Account will be added to the app.

 4. Uncheck the **Account** entity.
 The Account entity will be removed from the application.